FeatureBaseDB/featurebase/docs/client-libraries.md

 ## Client Libraries

 This section contains example code for client libraries in several languages.
 Please remember that when modeling your data in Pilosa, it is best to keep row and column ids sequential.
-It is best to avoid using the the output of a hash, or randomly distributed ids with Pilosa.
+It is best to avoid using the output of a hash or randomly distributed ids with Pilosa.

 ### Go